DeMarcus Corley

 DeMarcus Deon Corley (born June 3, 1974) is an American professional boxer.
 A veteran of the sport for more than two decades, he held the WBO junior welterweight title from 2001 to 2003, and has fought as a gatekeeper against many of boxing's biggest names.

 Amateur career

 Corley was an amateur standout, and won the National Golden Gloves Light Welterweight Championship in 1995.
 Corley also had a record of 100-19.

 Professional career

 Corley began boxing professionally on May 17, 1996, knocking out Aaron Smith in the first round.

-WBO light welterweight champion

 Corley would not lose a match until 1999, against Daniel Lujan.
 Later that year in his 22nd bout with a record of 21 wins 1 defeat (11KO), he faced Ener Julio for the USBA light welterweight title.
 He won via a 12-round split decision.
-Corley later defeated Ener Julio again to defend his WBO light welterweight belt (which he would later lose to future undisputed welterweight champion Zab Judah).

-Inactive period and return
+WBO light welterweight champion

+In 2001 Corley would stop Felix Flores in the first round to win the WBO light welterweight belt.
+He would later defeat Ener Julio again to defend his belt.

 Corley took 2002 off from boxing to recover from the murder of his brother.
+This murder left Corley to care for his brother’s 7 children on top of the 7 children he already had.
 He returned to the ring on January 4, 2003.